practicingruby/practicing-ruby-paid/posts/v5/006-service-quality.md

 it is hard for us to guess what their effects would be like in isolation.

 It's important to point out that we adopted these ideas organically rather than carefully designing a process for ourselves to rigidly follow.
-This article is more of a description of how we viewed things at the time this article was published than it is a prescription for how people ought to approach all projects, all the time.
+This is more of a description of how we viewed things at the time this article was published than it is a prescription for how people ought to approach all projects, all the time.
 We've found that it works best to maintain a consistent